egumasa/engagement-annotation-project/docs/0_overviews.md

 ## Annotation task description
 {: .no_toc }

-This page provides an overviews on the procedure of Engagement resource annotation.
+This page provides an overview on the procedure of Engagement resource annotation.
 Essentially, we will provide annotations for the following layers in that order:

 **Step 1**: Clause boundary detection